 Total cost of ownership calculation

 Total cost of ownership adds up everything over the expected use period: purchase price or total lease payments, financing costs, maintenance, insurance, and disposal or return costs.
+Practices should also consider the value of accessing the latest medical equipment, as leasing may allow for more frequent upgrades to newer technology, which can impact long-term costs and operational efficiency.
 This comprehensive view often reveals that the option with the lower monthly payment isn’t always the most economical choice when you look at the full picture.

 How to choose based on your practice stage